 NORFOLK, Va. — Norfolk Mayor Kenny Alexander will not seek re-election as he takes on a leadership role at Virginia Community College System, according to a release.

-Although the release says Mayor Alexander will not seek re-election, it does not specify whether or not he plans to finish his current term.
+Mayor Alexander confirmed to News 3 that he does plan to finish his current term.
 He just won re-election last November, and his current term runs until December of 2028.
 He will take on his new job at VCCS on July 10.

 Alexander accepted a role as Vice Chancellor for Strategic Partnerships of VCCS.
 His responsibilities will include leading efforts "to advance public and private resource development, legislative engagement, and system-wide communications," the release says.
 He will also serve as the Executive Director of the Virginia Foundation for Community College Education.